-4.1.
+1.30.
 The statutory public consultation required for Article 4 Directions is a minimum of 21 days.
-Merton's Statement of Community Involvement 2021 states that the council will undertake planning policy consultations for six weeks to allow comments to be received.
+Merton's Statement of Community Involvement 2021 states that the council will undertake planning policy consultations for at least six weeks to allow comments to be received.

-4.2.
-The Article 4 public consultation will run in parallel with engagement on selective licensing.
+1.31.
+In October 2022 Cabinet resolved that the Article 4 public consultation will run in parallel with engagement on selective and additional licensing, which will run for at least 10 weeks from November 2022 to January 2023